IDMEFv2/Concerto-MacroMap-Plugin/README.md

 - A tenant system that only shows each user their own icons and markers.
 - Functions to add, modify and delete the markers placed on the map.
 - Custom buttons used to save and return to the starting position set by the user.
-- A date picker that allows the user to control the time frame the map displays (by default it shows one month).
+- A date picker that allows the user to control the time frame the map displays (shared with the Alerts table).
 - New markers can be added through a modal by simply clicking on the map.
 - Markers can be modified or deleted through a modal by clicking on them.
 - Icons in svg format can be added by the user through a button in the top right corner of the map.
+- Two modes: View and Edit.
+The map starts in View Mode which only allows to move around and view the assets.
+In edit mode the user can place new markers, edit existing ones and add new icons.

 3. Known bugs and imperfections
 ==============
-- There are currently no controls made on the data sent by the various modals to the database, these will be implemented in future versions.
-- The date picker in the bottom left corner of the map changes the date correctly but the time only changes visually at the moment.
 - A function intended to refresh the map automatically is present in the code, it is however not currently used, as there is likely a better way to do it.